CKiilu/UX/notes.md

 Tools bring dramatic changes to society from the invention of everyday things.
 They not only ease tasks but also people's view of themselves and the world.

-Designs' effectson society therefore has political significance as design philosophies vary in different political systems.
+Designs' effects on society therefore has political significance as design philosophies vary in different political systems.

-Good design exploit the power of constraints and uses forcing functions and visble outcomes of data to prevent confusion and errors in everyday life.
+Good design exploits the power of constraints and uses forcing functions and visible outcomes of data to prevent confusion and errors in everyday life.
 This improves the quality of life.